awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 + A small table with DISTSTYLE KEY is converted to AUTO\(ALL\)\.
 + A large table with DISTSTYLE ALL is converted to AUTO\(EVEN\)\.
 + A large table with DISTSTYLE EVEN is converted to AUTO\(EVEN\)\.
 + A large table with DISTSTYLE KEY is converted to AUTO\(KEY\) and the DISTKEY is preserved\.
+In this case, Amazon Redshift makes no changes to the table\.
 If Amazon Redshift determines that a new distribution style or key will improve the performance of queries, then Amazon Redshift might change the distribution style or key of your table in the future\.
+For example, Amazon Redshift might convert a table with a DISTSTYLE of AUTO\(KEY\) to AUTO\(EVEN\), or vice versa\.
 For more information about DISTSTYLE AUTO, see [CREATE TABLE](r_CREATE_TABLE_NEW.md)\.
 To view the distribution style of a table, query the SVV\_TABLE\_INFO system catalog view\.
 For more information, see [SVV\_TABLE\_INFO](r_SVV_TABLE_INFO.md)\.
 To view the Amazon Redshift Advisor recommendations for tables, query the SVV\_ALTER\_TABLE\_RECOMMENDATIONS system catalog view\.
 For more information, see [SVV\_ALTER\_TABLE\_RECOMMENDATIONS](r_SVV_ALTER_TABLE_RECOMMENDATIONS.md)\.
 To view the actions taken by Amazon Redshift, query the SVL\_AUTO\_WORKER\_ACTION system catalog view\.
 For more information, see [SVL\_AUTO\_WORKER\_ACTION](r_SVL_AUTO_WORKER_ACTION.md)\.